-This is a mother’s day prayer, but not the ones I grew up hearing.
-This one is more of a psalm and a lament.
+This is a mother’s day prayer.
+Yet it is not like the ones I grew up hearing.
+This prayer is more of a psalm and a lament.
 It lifts up to God the painful and unspeakable facets of mothering and mother’s day.
 It also honors the gifts and graces of mothering.
 God in her wisdom sees and hears it all.
 There is no truth we cannot pray.

 A Mother’s Day Prayer